m-lab/annotation-service/README.md

 1. GeoLite2 databases provides a network IP range in CIDR format while GeoLiteLatest databases provide an IP range in decimal format.
-2. GeoLite2 provides both end user location as well as country registration information while GeoLiteLatest includes only end user location. www.maxmind.com/en/geoip2-precision-city-service
+2. GeoLite2 provides both end user location as well as country registration information while GeoLiteLatest includes only end user location.
+On average end user location and country registration are the same but there are exceptions of one or more missing. www.maxmind.com/en/geoip2-precision-city-service

 Annotatation service will respond with the following data: